The Blue Compass SEO Guide

 The more information you share about your business the better, and the easiest place to share that information is Google My Business.

 Google My Business houses your online business listing — acting as an online profile for your business entity.
-Staying active on your Google My Business listing and responding to Google reviews is crucial for ranking locally and garnering business.
+Staying active on your Google My Business listing and learning how to respond to Google reviews is crucial for ranking locally and garnering business.
 Did you know that 50% of consumers who conducted a local search on their phones visited the location within one day?

 Now don’t run off and go crazy on your Google My Business listing after just one stat.
 For a site that crushes your local search rankings, there are a few other factors you’ll have to work through, like: